zlatinb/muwire/README.md

 If you have an I2P router running on the same machine that is all you need to do.
 If you use a custom I2CP host and port, create a file `$HOME/.MuWire/i2p.properties` and put `i2cp.tcp.host=<host>` and `i2cp.tcp.port=<port>` in there.

-If you do not have an I2P router, edit $HOME/.MuWire/MuWire.properties and add the following line: `embeddedRouter=true`.
+If you do not have an I2P router, pass the following switch to the Java process: `-DembeddedRouter=true`.
 This will launch MuWire's embedded router.
 Be aware that this causes startup to take a lot longer.